Introduction

 The earnings crediting formula is the most important part of this annuity discussion.
 It is important to know that we don’t simply get the index return credited to our annuity.
 There are a few rates, caps, and triggers that the company has in place that affect our earnings.
 These rates tend to change over time, and the updated rates can always be checked on the company’s website.

-4. Performance-Triggered Index Option with Declared Rate: A flat or positive index return triggers the declared interest rate to be credited to the contract value.
+- Performance-Triggered Index Option with Declared Rate: A flat or positive index return triggers the declared interest rate to be credited to the contract value.
 If the index return is negative, no interest is credited, but there will be no loss, and the contract value will remain the same.
-Suppose the change in the value of the index during a particular year is zero or positive.
-In that case, the declared index gain interest rate is multiplied by the option’s account value to determine the index interest credits.
 The declared interest rate is set at contract issue and applies for the entire withdrawal charge period.
-In this case, the performance-triggered rate for the S&P 500 Index is 7.50%.
-It means that if the S&P Index doesn’t go negative for a given 1-year period (even if the growth is 0% and not negative), the interest credited to the annuity will be 7.50% irrespective of the S&P 500 actual return.
+In this case, the performance-triggered rate for the S&P 500 Index is 7.35%.
+It means that if the S&P Index doesn’t go negative for a given 1-year period (even if the growth is 0% and not negative), the interest credited to the annuity will be 7.35% irrespective of the S&P 500's actual return.

-6. Fixed Account Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
+- Fixed Account Rate: If you opt for a fixed account rate, you simply earn the fixed rate for a particular period specified by the company before your policy begins.
 These rates are usually low/at par as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 4.65%.
+The 1-year fixed rate on this policy at the time of writing this article was 4.50%.

-Amongst these indexes, I prefer the S&P 500 Index with a cap option or performance trigger option.
+Among these indices, I prefer the S&P 500 Index with a cap option or a performance trigger option.
 I avoid any S&P 500 strategy with a participation rate because the company offers a very low participation rate for the S&P 500 index.
 The Franklin SG Select Index is also a good indexing option if you are willing to take on some risk—if the knockout barrier isn’t hit, you get a very good participation rate plus an additional boost.

 You can also consider the fixed account option, as the company is currently offering one of the highest fixed rates among other annuity providers.